 Evaluation & Financial Aid Statuses

-- Satisfactory - Students in their first term at DCCC or those who have attended and meet or exceed the SAP requirements are considered in satisfactory status for financial aid purposes.
+- Satisfactory - Students in their first term at Davidson-Davie or those who have attended and meet or exceed the SAP requirements are considered in satisfactory status for financial aid purposes.

 - Financial Aid Warning - The first term a student fails to meet SAP, the student will be notified that they have been placed on financial aid warning for the next academic term.
 The student may continue to receive financial aid during the warning term, but must improve GPA and/or completion rate to prevent progressing to financial aid probation.